-I was under the impression that all AWS EC2 instances have the latest version of AWS CLI installed.
+I was under the impression that all Amazon EC2 instances have the latest version of AWS CLI installed.
 So, I was in for a pretty shock when I discovered that is not always the case.
-However, I was required to use the AWS CLI, and since this was an EC2 with Windows OS, I proceeded with installing the AWS.Tools module for PowerShell.
-I automated the installation with the EC2 user data script and Terraform.
+However, I was required to use the AWS CLI, and since this was an Amazon EC2 with Windows OS, I proceeded with installing the AWS.Tools module for PowerShell.
+I automated the installation with the Amazon EC2 user data script and Terraform.

-Note: I wrote this note as part of a series on EC2 user data script.
+Note: I wrote this note as part of a series on Amazon EC2 user data script.
 Although it is unnecessary to read all the earlier notes if you are interested ONLY in the steps involved to install AWS.Tools module for PowerShell on EC2, I’d still recommend that because you get the complete picture and maybe learn something new.
 I have the links to the articles at the bottom.

 <persist> flag in the user data script.
 I prefer having the flag set to